-- Multi-convergent therapy that combines mindfulness meditation and cognitive behavioral therapy.
+- Multi-convergent therapy that combines mindfulness meditation and cognitive behavioral therapy.8

-Exercise is another lifestyle strategy that may mitigate the detrimental impact of stress,16 and in general, moderate exercise is considered a positive modulator of gut microbiota biodiversity.17 As a low-cost and effective stress reduction treatment, incorporating an appropriate exercise program into an intervention strategy may increase enteric microbial species and metabolites that have stress-protective properties.16
+Exercise is another lifestyle strategy that may mitigate the detrimental impact of stress,17 and in general, moderate exercise is considered a positive modulator of gut microbiota biodiversity.18 As a low-cost and effective stress reduction treatment, incorporating an appropriate exercise program into an intervention strategy may increase enteric microbial species and metabolites that have stress-protective properties.17

-Most recently, however, a 2019 meta-analysis of 34 controlled clinical trials that evaluated the effects of prebiotics and probiotics on depression and anxiety found that prebiotic interventions did not differ from placebo, yet probiotic interventions yielded small but significant antidepressant and anxiolytic effects.21 In addition, a 2019 systematic review found that more than half of 21 studies (1,503 individuals) concluded that regulating the intestinal microbiota is an effective treatment for anxiety symptoms.22 The review focused on two kinds of interventions: probiotic and non-probiotic interventions, and interestingly, it found that the non-probiotic interventions (such as adjusting daily diets) were more effective than the probiotic interventions.22
+Some small human studies have investigated the effect of prebiotic and probiotic interventions on stress-related conditions.19-21 A 2019 meta-analysis of 34 controlled clinical trials that evaluated the effects of prebiotics and probiotics on depression and anxiety found that prebiotic interventions did not differ from placebo, yet probiotic interventions yielded small but significant antidepressant and anxiolytic effects.22 Another systematic review in that same year found that in more than half of 21 studies (1,503 individuals), regulating the intestinal microbiota proved an effective treatment for anxiety symptoms.23

 - Lach G, Schellekens H, Dinan TG, Cryan JF.
 Anxiety, depression, and the microbiome: a role for gut peptides.
 Neurotherapeutics.
 2018;15(1):36-59. doi:10.1007/s13311-017-0585-0